Page 17 Reflects EMI Records History In The Making

 Natalie Cole's "Miss You Like Crazy" was her 5th top ten release to hit the Billboard pop chart.
 Released in 1989 on EMI Records, Ms. Cole's career had experienced a complete turn-around as this single peaked at # 7.

-Excellent material and production combined with outstanding promotion and marketing help revise a singer's career.
+Excellent material and production combined with outstanding promotion and marketing helped revise a singer's career.
 Pictured here (L-R) Natalie Cole and EMI's NW Promotion Manager Phillip Rauls.